 Sliding Scale Practices⚓

-If your practice allows for payment of your services on a sliding scale, Acuity has a couple options on how you can set that up with your Payment Processor in Acuity.
+If your practice allows for payment of your services on a sliding scale, Acuity has a pay what you want option available (if your payment processor is Stripe or Square).

 Allocating Rooms & Other Resources⚓